hadley/adv-r/Data-structures.md

 str(mod$qr)
 ```

+You can turn a list back into a vector using `unlist()`: this uses the same implicit coercion rules as for `c()`.

 ## Attributes

 All objects can have additional arbitrary attributes.
-These can be thought of as a named list (although the names must be unique).
+These can be thought of as a named list (provided that the names are unique).
 Attributes can be accessed individually with `attr()` or all at once (as a list) with `attributes()`.

 ```R
 y <- 1:10